 Services: Food and fuel are available in Ridgecrest.
 The nearest medical facilities are located in Ridgecrest at the Ridgecrest Regional Hospital, Telephone 760-446-3551.

 Additional Information: The BLM encourages all recreationists and travelers exploring public lands, not only within southern California but throughout the west to use a propylene glycol based antifreeze/coolant in their touring and recreation vehicles.
-Proven safer, it will have minimal impacts on both the wildlife and the environment should a lead occur.
-Please help BLM protect our desert wildlife. . . and their fragile desert environment!
+Proven safer, it will have minimal impacts on both the wildlife and the environment should a leak occur.
+Please help protect the desert wildlife. . . and their fragile desert environment!

 The El Paso Mountains are home to the desert tortoise, collecting tortoises is prohibited.
 Please avoid handling or disturbing these desert creatures.